Periodontics

 • Tooth Sensitivity or Discomfort: The harmful bacterial buildup that contributes to gum disease often causes dental discomfort.
 With so many means to treat periodontitis, don’t go another day in pain and call our office.

-• Constant Bad Breath: Persistent bad breath or foul taste in your mouth that brushing or mouthwash can’t get rid of is a sign that periodontal disease has spread to hard-to-reach places underneath your gum line.
+• Constant Bad Breath: Persistent bad breath or taste in your mouth that brushing or mouthwash can’t get rid of is a sign that periodontal disease has spread to hard-to-reach places underneath your gum line.

-• Sores or Pus on the Gums: This is a dangerous sign that periodontal disease is advancing.
+• Sores or Pus on the Gums: This is a sign that periodontal disease is advancing.
 Periodontal disease poses extreme health risks including infection and bone deterioration.

 Don’t wait for these symptoms to turn into late-stage periodontitis; call Deborah McNeil-Amorteguy, DDS, today for periodontal disease treatment.